 Consider your property’s cooling and heating systems.
 If the furnace stops working in winter or the air conditioner quits in the summer, it could be a big problem.
 In many states and municipalities, a non-functional HVAC system—depending on the season—could be grounds for the tenant to legally vacate the property if you don’t fix the issue in a reasonable amount of time.
 In other words, there are high stakes involved here.

-Preventative maintenance doesn’t just reduce you and your tenant’s stress.
+Preventative maintenance doesn’t just reduce your and your tenant’s stress.
 It can also save you a ton of money.
 From a return-on-investment perspective, it only makes sense.

 Use a DIY approach for most upkeep